Agriculture Loans

 Through the Farm Service Agency's (FSA) guaranteed loan program, agricultural producers can access funding to support their farm.

-The FSA Guaranteed Loan Program provides lenders like Consumers Bank with a guarantee of up to 95 percent of the loss of principal and interest on a loan enabling them to lend to farmers who might not normally qualify for a loan.
+The FSA Guaranteed Loan Program provides lenders like Consumers Bank with a guarantee of up to 95 percent of the loss of principal and interest on a loan.
+This enables them to lend to farmers who might not normally qualify for a loan.

 FSA-guaranteed loans are for both farm ownership and operating purposes.
-Like the Direct Loan Program, a percentage of Guaranteed Loan funds are targeted to beginning farmers and ranchers and minority applicants.
+Like the Direct Loan Program, a percentage of Guaranteed Loan funds is targeted to beginning farmers and ranchers and minority applicants.

 Guaranteed Ownership Loans